josephxbrick/documentorganizer/README.md

 ---

+# Add the document title to an artboard

+The document title is specified in Settings (see above).
+To display a document title on a given artboard the artboard needs to include a symbol instance with a text override named `"<documentTitle>"`.
+The name of the symbol instance itself does not matter.
+Note that this override cannot be in a nested symbol.

+---

+# Add the current date to an artboard

+To display a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
+The name of the symbol instance itself does not matter.
+Note that this override cannot be in a nested symbol.

+The current date will be in the format specified in Settings.

+---

 # Creating section headings and section pages in a document

 Section headings are artboards that are titled using section-title symbol instances.
 Pages belonging to sections are titled using a page-title instance.
 For an artboard to listed in the table of contents, it must contain either a section-title instance or a page-title instance.